-Refers to the years covered by the book.
-Time period designations vary according to place name and are not included for all headings.
+Refers to the years covered by the item.
+Time period designations vary according to place name as well as to subject and subdivision, and are not included for all headings.

-The following examples illustrate possible subject searches for various aspects of late 19-century history:
+The following examples illustrate possible subject searches for migration to and from Pennsylvania:

 For more information, consult the Library of Congress Authorities online (see below) or the five printed volumes in Reference, Library of Congress Subject Headings (LCSH), which contains the subject headings used in BobCat and other library catalogs.
 Look under the place name or subject to see the appropriate subdivisions and time periods.